 7. Keep your voice down and try to be quiet

 Going to an onsen is supposed to be a relaxing activity for some people, so don’t ruin it for them!
 Chatting among yourselves is totally fine, but make sure to keep your voice down.
-If people next to you can hear your entire conversation, it’s too loud already!
-Also, don’t play around with your friends – no splashing or swimming in the water.
-Do that at a swimming pool instead!
+If people next to you can hear your entire conversation, it’s too loud already.
+Japanese people are very sensitive to noise, so you need to be extra quiet.

 Ok, now that we have established the ground rules, here’s what you can expect from going to an onsen in detail: